springfox/springfox/transitioning-to-v2.md

 To enable support for swagger specification 2.0 use the ```@EnableSwagger2``` annotation

 We no longer use ```SwaggerSpringMvcPlugin``` to configure the documentation subset.
 This has been replaced by a more generic ```Docket``` class.
 This is changed to be more inline with the fact that expressing the contents of the documentation is agnostic of the format the documentation is rendered.
-Also we no longer need to following class ```SpringSwaggerConfig``` in order to configure the ```Docket```.
+Also we no longer need the following class ```SpringSwaggerConfig``` in order to configure the ```Docket```.

 ```java
   // This configuration is no longer used